 Constance is fluent in Cantonese and Mandarin Chinese and English.

 Examples of Constance’s significant experience include representation of:

 - Charoen Pokphand Group Co.
-Ltd. (CP Group) with respect to Citic Ltd’s issuance share.
-The transaction value was at US$10 billion;
+Ltd. (CP Group) with respect to Citic Limited’s share issuance with a transaction value of US$10 billion;

 - Goodbaby International Holdings Ltd. in its acquisition of Evenflo Co.
 Inc. for US$143 million.
 The agreement is definitive and binding pending Goodbaby shareholder approval;